vga101/gaiasky/docs/Graphics-performance.rst

 ============

-Some models (mainly spherical planets, planetoids, moons and asteroids) are automatically generated when the Gaia Sandbox is initialising and accept parameters which tell the loader how many vertices the model should have.
+Some models (mainly spherical planets, planetoids, moons and asteroids) are automatically generated when the Gaia Sky is initialising and accept parameters which tell the loader how many vertices the model should have.
 These parameters are set in the ``json`` data files and can have an impact on devices with low-end graphics processors.
 Let's see an